django-cms/django-cms/docs/reference/plugins.rst

         Therefore, this should be overridden when the plugin has ``text_enabled`` set to ``True`` to return the path to an icon to display in the text of the text plugin.

+        Since djangocms-text-ckeditor introduced inline previews of plugins, the icon will not be rendered anymore.

         icon_src takes 1 argument: